giggity-hub/GA-HMM/readme.md

 ### Run Tests
 + `pytest hmm/`
 ## Breakpoints
-+ add the `--pdb` flag to create a breakpoint where the test fails
++ add the `-Werror --pdb -x` flag to create a breakpoint where the test fails

 ### Project Structure
 + This project uses asolute imports